 - To be used once in a while

 Traditionally, battlecards have been viewed as sales enablement tools for aggressively selling against a specific competitor.
-Although this is a common use for battlecards, there are other applications that may be a better fit for your sales team:
+Although this is a common use for battlecards, other applications may be a better fit for your sales team:

 Let’s look at what goes into creating this sales enablement resource.